softwaremill/akka-http-session-faq/README.md

 my_login
 ```
-### Why would I use Headers? {#headers}
+### <a name="headers"></a>Why would I use Headers?

 Headers are usually used in a non-Cookie world, like mobile.
 You need to come up with a storage for the session data on your client application by yourself.
 This is what browsers do for you when dealing with Cookies.
 Additionally when using refresh tokens, they need to be persisted in that storage as well.

-Take a look at [the Header transport example](https://github.com/akka-http-session-faq/blob/master/src/main/java/session/transport/HeaderTransport.java) and how it works:
+Take a look at [the Header transport example](https://github.com/softwaremill/akka-http-session-faq/tree/master/src/main/java/session/transport/HeaderTransport.java) and how it works:

 ```
 $ curl -i http://localhost:8080/api/current_login